How a Performance-Based Marketing Agency Drives Results

 Increased Risk of Fraud

 Mario emphasizes the risk of fraud in performance-based marketing.
 Some media partners take an "at all costs" approach and do anything to meet metrics that will get them paid.
-Occasionally, resulting in malicious practices like spamming, meta keyword stuffing, link farming, gateway pages, etc.
+Occasionally, this results in malicious practices like spamming, meta keyword stuffing, link farming, gateway pages, etc.

-These practices result in inaccurate campaign results and can lead to a loss of customer trust or losing the business's website.
+These practices result in inaccurate campaign results and can lead to a loss of customer trust or loss of the business's website.
+This is why vetting your performance-based advertising agency partner matters as much as the pricing model itself.

 Prioritization for Long-Term Goals